prataprc/prataprc.github.io.v1/_contents/C-spartan-among-languages.rst

 *Size of data-types*.
 The program/programmer cannot make assumptions on the size of the basic data types like int, short, long, char, pointer etc...

 *Memory alignment*.
-Some processors require that half-word, word, dword memory are accessed with aligned address.
+Some processors require that Half-word, Word, Dword memory are accessed with aligned address.
 That is a half-word (2 byte) memory access should be only through address which are multiples of 2, a word (4 byte) memory access should be only through address which are multiples of